Książ Castle

 Książ Castle (Zamek Książ, /pl/; Schloss Fürstenstein) is a castle in northern Wałbrzych in Lower Silesian Voivodeship, Poland.
 The largest castle in the region of Silesia, it is the third-largest in Poland behind Malbork Castle and Wawel Castle.
 It lies within Książ Landscape Park, a protected area located in the Sudeten Mountains and Sudeten Foreland.
 The castle overlooks the gorge of the Pełcznica river and is one of Wałbrzych's main tourist attractions.

 History

 A first fortification at the site was destroyed by the Bohemian forces of King Ottokar II in 1263.
 The Silesian duke Bolko I the Strict (d.
-1301), ruler in Świdnica and Jawor, had a new castle built from 1288 to 1292 and took his residence here, adding Lord of Książ to his titles.
+1301), ruler in Świdnica and Jawor, had a new castle built from 1288 to 1292 and took his residence here.
+The castle was first documented in 1293, when Bolko I added Lord of Fürstenberg (the name of the castle in contemporary documents, with early Middle High German variants like „Wrstenberc“ in 1293 and „Furstenberc“ in 1301) to his titles.
+The name later evolved to „Fürstenstein“ (first attested as „Fürstinsteyn“ in 1367, then „Fürstenstain“ in 1515, and standardized as „Fürstenstein“ from the 19th century onward) and remained the official name of the castle until 1945.

 The burgraviate included the neighbouring settlements of Świebodzice (Freiburg), Szczawno (Salzbrunn), and Pełcznica (Polsnitz).
 When the last Świdnica duke Bolko II the Small died in 1368 without children, the castle's estates passed to the Luxembourg king Wenceslaus IV of Bohemia, the son of Bolko's niece Anne, while his widow Agnes of Habsburg reserved the usufruct for herself.
 After her death in the year 1392, King Wenceslaus, also King of the Romans since 1376, seized the Duchy of Świdnica and obtained Książ Castle.